Collective phase description of oscillatory convection: Numerical analysis of oscillatory Hele-Shaw convection

-Here, we describe the property of the phase sensitivity function $Z(x, y, \Theta)$ under this condition.
-For each $\Theta$, similarly to the time-periodic solution $X_0(x, y, \Theta)$, the phase sensitivity function $Z(x, y, \Theta)$ is anti-symmetric with respect to the center of the system, i.e.,
+Here, we note that in this case, the phase sensitivity function $Z(x, y, \Theta)$ possesses a special property~\footnote{ It should be noted that this property comes from the symmetry of the time-periodic solution under the simulation conditions performed in this paper.
+Our formulation itself is applicable to any functional form of the time-periodic solution. }.
+Namely, for each $\Theta$, similarly to the time-periodic solution $X_0(x, y, \Theta)$, the phase sensitivity function $Z(x, y, \Theta)$ is anti-symmetric with respect to the center of the system: